St. Mary of the Angels Church, Hollywood

 St. Mary of the Angels Church, Hollywood, formally the St. Mary of the Angels Anglo-Catholic Church, Hollywood, California, and referred to locally as "St. Mary's", is an Anglo-Catholic church in the Los Feliz neighborhood of Hollywood, California.

 History

-St. Mary's was founded by Rev. Neal Dodd, an Iowan native who moved to Hollywood, California and became a technical advisor and eventual actor in the early years of Hollywood's film industry development.
+St. Mary's was founded by the Rev. Neal Dodd, an Iowan native who moved to Hollywood, California and became a technical advisor and eventual actor in the early years of Hollywood's film industry development.
 His involvement in the early days of Hollywood as priest on and off screen earned him many nicknames, like "The Padre of Hollywood", "Hollywood’s Padre", and "One Take Dodd".

 Originally, St. Mary's and her congregation gathered in a small storefront on N. Vermont Avenue in Hollywood, before moving to a space on New Hampshire Avenue where a Lutheran church now stands.
 The old church building on New Hampshire was razed in preparations for the Lutheran church's construction.